cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 {::boilerplate bcp14-tagged}

 Packed reference:
-: A shared item reference or an affix reference
+: A shared item reference or an affix reference.

 Shared item reference:
-: A reference to a shared item as defined in {{sec-referencing-shared-items}}
+: A reference to a shared item as defined in {{sec-referencing-shared-items}}.

 Affix reference:
 : A reference that combines an affix item as defined in {{sec-referencing-affix-items}}.